-Using a small quantum system consisting of three superconducting qubits, researchers at UC Santa Barbara and Google have uncovered a link between aspects of classical and quantum physics thought to be unrelated: classical chaos and quantum entanglement.
+Researchers blur the line between classical and quantum physics by connecting chaos and entanglement physics thought to be unrelated: classical chaos and quantum entanglement.
 Their findings suggest that it would be possible to use controllable quantum systems to investigate certain fundamental aspects of nature.